Tr-affable/CP_PROBLEM/README.md

   - The next n lines each describe 2 operation of the form  (`+ a`) \(0 ≤ **a** ≤ 1000\) or (`× b`) \(2 ≤ **b** ≤ 3\).
 You can chose any one of the two operations.
 ## Output

-For each test case, output a single integer — the maximum score computed among all nodes.
+For each test case, output a single integer — the maximum score computed among all nodes .
 ### SAMPLE INPUT
 1
 6 8